Investor’s Guide to Uniswap: Should You Invest in UNI?

 • Version 2: Launched in May 2020, this version added new features and functionality like increased decentralization, flash swaps, and ERC-20 pools, allowing direct exchange between Ethereum-based tokens.

-• Version 3: Launched in May 2021, it includes improved security and efficiency, with features like concentrated liquidity, range orders, NFTs, and flexible fees.
+• Version 3: Launched in May 2021, it includes improved security and efficiency, as well as features like concentrated liquidity, range orders, NFTs, and flexible fees.

-• Version 4: Currently under development, version 4 is expected to be an incremental upgrade focusing on QoL changes like a better UI, built-in wallet, NFT aggregation, and possibly a batched auction system to combat MEVs.
+• Version 4: Currently under development, version 4 is expected to be an incremental upgrade focusing on QoL changes, such as a better UI, built-in wallet, NFT aggregation, and possibly a batched auction system to combat MEVs.

 • UniswapX: This is a complementary protocol to version 4, focused on finding the best liquidity sources by creating a market for swap fulfillment.